 ADAPTED When a living thing adjusts to its environment in order to improve their chances at survival in that environment.
+BREED When a male and a female bird form a partnership and raise a chick together.
 CAMOUFLAGE When animals conceal themselves by blending into their surroundings, either by the pattern, colour or texture of their skin, or the use of materials around them.
 CONSERVATION The protection of the Earth's natural resources for current and future generations.
 CRUSTACEAN An animal with a hard shell and several pairs of legs, which usually lives in water, such as crabs, lobsters and shrimps.
 DIVERSE Many different types of something.
 DOWN The down on birds is a layer of fine feathers, underneath the tougher exterior feathers.
 Very young birds have only in downy soft immature feathers.
 EMBRYO An animal in the early stages of development after fertilisation, still a tiny cluster of cells.
 EXTINCTION Extinction is when there are no more individuals of a certain species left alive anywhere in the world.
 FLEDGE When a bird is mature enough to fly independently.
 INVERTEBRATE An animal without a backbone or bony skeleton-ranging from microscopic mites to spiders, worms and even giant squid.
 MOLLUSC A subset of invertebrates, molluscs are soft-bodied animals including snails, slugs, octopuses, clams and oysters.
 MOORLANDS A type of habitat found in upland areas with poor quality soil and low- growing plants such as heather and bracken.
 Plumage The feathery covering of a bird.
 POLICIES A policy is a set of ideas or plans that guide decisions to achieve an outcome.
 Policies are important because they shape the way we do things.
 PREDATION When an animal hunts another animal for food.